• Skip to primary navigation

 A glass bowl with butter and sugar mixed together with a whisk.

 Step 1: (See photo 1 above).
-Heat treat the flour in the oven or microwave.
 Microwave the flour in a bowl for 90 seconds or bake it on a baking sheet at 350°F for 5 minutes.

 Step 2: (See photo 2 above).
-Whisk to combine the melted butter, sugars and vanilla extract.
+Whisk together the butter, sugars and vanilla.

 A large bowl with cocoa powder and flour and a spatula.